dsfellows/dsfellows.github.io/index.md

 ![alt text](/img/week-8-brainstorm.jpg)

-*Brainstorming notes: Ying and Andres on Rittenhouse Square; Nick and Karis on Malcolm X Park; and Abby and Maia on Norris Park.*
+*Brainstorming notes: Ying and Andrés on Rittenhouse Square; Nick and Karis on Malcolm X Park; and Abby and Maia on Norris Park.*